-When the COVID-19 epidemic began last March, dental offices closed to everyone except emergency patients.
+When the COVID-19 epidemic began last March, dental clinics closed to everyone except emergency patients.
 Sitting in your dentist’s chair without your mask on and your mouth wide open for an extended amount of time was viewed as a “moderate risk.”
 Understandably, this caused many people to put off needed dental care that wasn’t classified as an “emergency.”
 But what we know now, over a year later, is that your dentist’s office is one of the safest medical offices you can visit.

 There are no known transmissions of COVID-19 in the dental setting – either from patient to provider or provider to patient, according to the ADA.
 This is completely opposite of nearly everyone’s fears at the start of the pandemic.
 People believed that due to aerosolization involved in some dental procedures and the “up close and personal” nature of dentistry that it could not be safe.
 But dentistry is and has always been safe, which has been reaffirmed over the course of the past year.